Managing your Breast Cancer Risk

 I am a BRCA alteration carrier and have developed breast cancer.

-The answer to these question is not straightforward.
+The answer to this question is not straightforward.

 For some more information reconstruction after mastectomy, please click here to view Mr Niall McInerney discuss the options.